opentrainingcamp/CSC645/BigData/README.md

-We will briefly present the fundamentals behind text mining then make a lab about the specific example installing and using standalone spark on Linux and/or Windows 10 with Python
+The fundamentals behind machine learning, data mining and text mining will be covered gradually by covering specific examples

 * [Why Spark, basic concept](/Spark/)
 * [From Functions to BigData MapReduce paradigm](/relatedConcepts/mapReduce.md)